Social Media: Zero Tolerance

 Should you have any questions about our privacy policy or the information we hold about you, you can:

-1. Contact the practice’s data controller at The Chislehurst Medical Practice.
+1. Contact the practice’s data controller at The Chislehurst Partnership.
 GP practices are data controllers for the data they hold about their patients[1]

-2. Write to the data controller at The Chislehurst Medical Practice, 42 High Street, Chislehurst, Kent BR7 5AQ
+2. Write to the data controller at The Chislehurst Partnership, 42 High Street, Chislehurst, Kent BR7 5AQ

 3. Ask to speak to the practice manager.

-The Data Protection Officer (DPO) for The Chislehurst Medical Practice is Claire Clements based at South East London
+The Data Protection Officer (DPO) for The Chislehurst Partnership is based at South East London and can be emailed

 National Data Opt Out